-Prerequisites: Incomplete received in CRC 112 through 115 or CRC 211 through 212.
+Prerequisites: Incomplete received in CRC 112 through 115.

 Verbatim Reporting I • 6 credits

 Introduction to machine shorthand and basic principles of a realtime translation machine shorthand theory are taught.
 Students will begin with basic dictation of the alphabet, words, and phrases; and, thereafter, progress to application of the theory principles in writing and transcribing at the speeds of 30, 40, 50, and 60 words per minute (wpm).